 ARTICLE 9.
 Transfer to Conservation Fund

-To see if the Town will vote to appropriate and transfer from the Conservation Land Maintenance Account to the Conservation Fund the sum of Three Thousand Six Hundred Fifteen Dollars (\$3,615) or any other sum; or take any action relative thereto.
+To see if the Town will vote to transfer from the Conservation Land Maintenance Account to the Conservation Fund the sum of Three Thousand Six Hundred Fifteen Dollars (\$3,615); or take any action relative thereto.

 (Conservation Commission)